Tanzu-Solutions-Engineering/tanzu-platform-workshop/advanced-topics/helm-charts-dockerfiles.md

 ![My Services](../images/myservices.png)

-Finally select the project your were instructed to use for the workshop from the pull-down in the upper left.
+Finally select the project your were instructed to use for the workshop from the pull-down in the upper left. **Note: your workshop may use a different project than displayed in the example image**

 ![Project](../images/project.png)